House Moth Identification

 Protect your flour.
 The Mediterranean Pantry Moth is a highly damaging moth.
 While these moths tend to go after flour, they will also lay eggs near breakfast cereal, dried grain, bran, and oatmeal.
 An infestation can be identified by the larvae's silken webbing that causes the food source and moth larvae to clump together.

 Mediterranean Pantry Moths are a grey colour with black zigzags on their wings.
-The hind legs are an off-white color.
+The hind legs are an off-white colour.
 When fully grown, these moths are about 23mm long.
 They also have a resting pose where the forelegs are extended above the head, so the body slopes.
 No other pantry moth does this.

 Larvae can be white or slightly pink and have a dark head.
 Some have black dots on the body.